Setting Goals with Your Partner + Planner and Goal Workbook

 After reading up on goal setting, we decided to take our life planning a step further than usual by digging deeper into our current financial picture and being more intentional in several areas, including quality family time, saving, spending, and career goals.

-How to Set Life Goals and Intentions as a Couple
+Setting Life Goals as a Couple

 We sat down towards the end of 2018 and came up with a plan.
 We wanted to include any scheduling commitments for the week, budget items, meal planning, savings goals, and family activities.

 First, we began by brainstorming some questions based on what we wanted individually and what we wanted to accomplish together.
 For example, my focus word for 2019 is Joy, so I made sure to incorporate the intention of Joy in my priorities.